BasPieren/readme-template/README.md

 ## Research 🕵🏻
 Here I explain the research for this project.

-*Here goes the research of a project.*

 ## How It Works 🛠️
 Here I explain the core features of this project.

-*Here come the core features of a project.*

 ## Sources 📚
 This is a list of all the sources I used during this project: